systemd/systemd/docs/CODING_STYLE.md

   always-true expression for an infinite while loop is, our recommendation is to simply write it without any such expression by using `for (;;)`.

-- Never use the `off_t` type, and particularly avoid it in public APIs.
-It's really weirdly defined, as it usually is 64-bit and we don't support it any other way, but it could in theory also be 32-bit.
-Which one it is depends on a compiler switch chosen by the compiled program, which hence corrupts APIs using it unless they can also follow the program's choice.
-Moreover, in systemd we should parse values the same way on all architectures and cannot expose `off_t` values over D-Bus.
-To avoid any confusion regarding conversion and ABIs, always use simply `uint64_t` directly.

 - Commit message subject lines should be prefixed with an appropriate component name of some kind.
 For example "journal: ", "nspawn: " and